Organ donation program

 How to become an organ donor

-You can become an organ and tissue donor by signing a registration card and talking to your loved ones.
+Talk to your loved ones if you decide to become an organ donor.
 It's critical to share your decision with your family as they will be asked for final consent to donate your organs after your death.
 Discuss your intentions with them so they can understand, support and respect your wishes in the future.

 Organs and Tissues Urgently Required